P-p-p-pick up a pumpkin!

 Peterley Manor Farm, Great Missenden

-Brand new to the PYO pumpkin scene this year, you can pick ’em direct from the patch, which is free to enter (19, 20, 26, 27, 29, 30 & 31 Oct), with pumpkins priced on weight.
-Or if you don’t fancy traipsing through the fields you can choose a ready-picked one from the barn.
-Kids can also paint and decorate their pumpkins (much easier than carving) and make cookies in bookable workshops.
+New to the PYO pumpkin scene last year, you can pick ’em direct from the patch, which is free to enter (17, 18, 24, 25, 27, 28, 29, 30, 31 Oct), with pumpkins priced on weight.
+You don’t have to book or wear a mask when picking, but you’ll need to cover up to pay for your crops in the shop.
+If you don’t fancy traipsing through the fields you can also choose a ready-picked one from the barn.

 Millets Farm, Frillford, Oxon